 Rates by credit score

-Unless you are a resident of Hawaii, California, Massachusetts or Michigan, insurance carriers review your credit history to set your insurance premiums.
+Unless you are a resident of Hawaii, California, Massachusetts or Michigan, insurance carriers typically review your credit score to set your insurance premiums.
+In Michigan, while insurers cannot use your actual credit score, they can use factors related to your score.
 Car insurance companies typically charge more for coverage if your credit score is lower.
 Insurance companies use statistics that show that vehicle owners with poor credit are more likely to file insurance claims as their reasoning for the price increase.
+Car insurance rates from Safeco based on credit score tier are unavailable, but the national average may be helpful for comparison.

 |Car insurance company||Poor||Average||Good||Excellent|